lenn0n/devGuide/frontend/hooks/useFetch/README.md

-This custom hook was craeted on top of Fetch API.
-The goal is to simplified the HTTP call in GraphQL and REST API.
-Please read the comments and feel free to tweak.
+This custom hook was created on top of Fetch API.
+The goal is to simplified the HTTP call in GraphQL and REST API by using Browser APIS and Props.
+Please check the comments I added inside and feel free to tweak.